-A PSD letter is a signed letter from a licensed healthcare professional that helps someone establish whether they have a qualifying disability for purposes of owning a psychiatric service dog.
+To get a PSD letter, the first step is to connect with a licensed healthcare professional.
+A licensed healthcare professional helps someone establish whether they have a qualifying disability for purposes of owning a psychiatric service dog.
 Owners of psychiatric service dogs have special legal rights under the Americans with Disabilities Act (ADA), Fair Housing Act (FHA), and Air Carrier Access Act (ACAA) that give them access to places regular pets aren’t allowed to go.
 For example, PSDs are allowed to board flights free of charge.

 If you’re interested in obtaining a psychiatric service dog (PSD) letter, we will cover all of the important details you should know.
 There are many issues to consider if you are thinking about owning a psychiatric service dog.
 They are not suitable for everyone and can take a lot of work to train properly.
 In many cases, an emotional support animal may be more appropriate for someone dealing with mental health issues.
 We will discuss common questions like what a psychiatric service dog is, how someone qualifies for a psychiatric service dog, and what, if any, documentation is needed to prove that a dog is a PSD.